 Daily doses of coffee and metrics

 We love analyzing hard numbers.
-One often-overlooked metric that can reduce wasteful spending is your Quality Score in Google AdWords.
-Quality Score is a measure of the quality of your PPC keyword in relationship to your ad and landing page.
+One often-overlooked metric that can reduce wasteful spending is your Quality Score in Google Ads.
+Quality Score is a measure of the quality of your paid keyword in relationship to your ad and landing page.
 Higher Quality Scores are rewarded with higher ad positions for a lower price.

 As we get your campaigns optimized, the success or failure of each becomes more of a statistical math problem: